dwebprotocol/ddatabase-default-storage/README.md

 # ddatabase-default-storage

-Default storage provider used by DDatabase
+Default storage provider used by dDatabase

 ```
 npm install ddatabase-default-storage